-Growing up in a musical family he began at a young age to sing, play piano and perform on stage.
+Mr. Noyes has been a creative from the beginning and started creating at a very young age.
+Growing up in a musical family he began to sing, play piano and perform on stage.
 At age 12 he got his hands on an acoustic guitar and started to learn by ear.
 His first rock concert, Van Halen in 1980, was life altering.
 To witness firsthand the musical might of Eddie Van Halen's guitar coupled with the combustible showiness of David Lee Roth was intoxicating.
 It was rock or bust from then on.
-He starting honing his musical chops in the Phoenix, AZ music scene, jumping into various rock and metal projects.
-Learning the ropes of the stage and studio, he played everything from speed metal to acoustic music, making albums as well as music videos along the way.
+He starting honing his musical chops in the Phoenix, AZ music scene, jumping into various rock and metal projects learning the ropes of the stage and studio.

+Over the decades he has played everything from speed metal to acoustic music, making albums as well as music videos along the way.
 At age 19 he joined his first band Wicked Season as a guitarist.
 Later on he added to singing to the repertoire.
 He started an acoustic rock act called Deadwood whose sound was just a little too ahead of the curve of the Days Of The New/Tantric style that became popular in the mid 90s.
 No matter, he was always marching forward.
 As music changed at the turn of the millennium he was asked to front a band called KraiseD, releasing a demo produced by Stu Simmone (“keytar” innovator and Poison touring keyboardist) and recording two full albums with the group while getting his graphic design certification.
 At the same time he fell into some modeling jobs to bring in extra money.
 Working long hours by day in a sign shop as an artist, he began learning software that would lead him to animating and filmmaking in the years to come.

 Taking a break from music to focus on his other art pursuits and family life he was enticed back to the stage after being asked to audition for an 80's tribute band several years back.
 The burgeoning tribute scene was starting to get hot and it was a chance to combine his loves of acting and music together, dressing in the wildest 80's getups he could find while screaming his lungs out nightly.
 He was touring the U.S. and making a living while resharpening his singing and stage skills, at one point playing in nine bands simultaneously!
 With a wicked sense of humor he portrayed Vince Neil, Axl Rose, and Paul Stanley as well as creating a few of his own characters.
 All the while reinvigorating his love of music and wanting to create again.